embeddedinn/embeddedinn.github.io/_posts/2017-09-10-Developing-an-MQTT-Custom-Skill-For-Alexa.md

 In this case, here is the use-case we are going to build

-- The skill basically announces the last traded value of the share price of a fixed symbol
+- The skill will announces the last traded value of the share price of a fixed symbol over the audio interface
-- While announcing the value, the skill will also trigger an MQTT message to the test broker at test.mosquitto.org
+- While announcing , the skill will also trigger a MQTT message to the test broker at test.mosquitto.org
 - Topic to which the message is triggered will be the email id of the user who installed the skill.
 We will be using account linking for this.

 This will teach us the important concepts associated with developing custom skills, user identification using account liking, Alexa cards, third party API integration etc.